-List of Important Risks and Missing Information
+List of important risks and missing information

 Important identified risks • Seizure

 • Fall

-Non-pathological fracture
+• Non-pathological fracture

-• Ischemic heart disease
+• Ischaemic Heart Disease

 Important potential risks • None

 Missing information • None

-II.B Summary of Important Risks
+II.B Summary of important risks

-Important Identified Risk: Seizure

-Evidence for linking the risk to the medicine

-This important identified risk is based on data from enzalutamide toxicology studies in animals and clinical studies.
-Seizures were observed in animals in nonclinical toxicology studies (1 rat and 2 dogs) administered enzalutamide, and there was a dose-dependent increase of seizures in mice.
+Important Identified Risk: Seizure Evidence for linking the risk to This important identified risk is based on data from enzalutamide the medicine toxicology studies in animals and clinical studies.
+Seizures were observed in animals in nonclinical toxicology studies (1 rat and 2 dogs) administered enzalutamide, and there was a dose- dependent increase of seizures in mice.
 The event of seizure is an uncommon adverse drug reaction that has been reported in patients treated with enzalutamide.
-In 9785-CL-0335 (ARCHES) in metastatic HSPC patients the incidence of the event of seizure was similar in the enzalutamide group compared with the placebo group (both 0.3%).In MDV3100-14 (PROSPER), the incidence of seizure was low in both groups, but numerically higher in the enzalutamide group compared with the placebo group (0.3% vs 0% in the double-blind portion of the study.
-In the phase 3 studies in patients with metastatic HSPC and with nmCRPC and mCRPC, the incidence of any event of seizures was 0.4% in the enzalutamide group compared with 0.1% in the placebo group.
-From the pooled phase 3 studies and phase 2 studies, the incidence of seizures among the enzalutamide treated patients in the double-blind plus open label group was 0.5%.
-When adjusted for duration of exposure, the event rates of seizure remained higher in the enzalutamide-treated groups compared with the placebo groups for the phase 3 studies but not for Study 9785-CL-0335 (ARCHES).
+In MDV3100-13 (EMBARK), the incidence of seizure was 1.1% in the enzalutamide + ADT group as compared to 0.8% in the enzalutamide monotherapy group.
+There was no incidence of seizure in placebo + ADT group.
+In 9785-CL-0335 (ARCHES) in mHSPC patients the incidence of the event of seizure was lower in the enzalutamide group compared with the placebo group (0.3% vs. 0.5%).
+In MDV3100-14 (PROSPER), the incidence of seizure was low in both groups, but numerically higher in the enzalutamide group compared with the placebo group (0.3% vs 0% in the double-blind portion of the study.
+In the phase 3 studies in patients with mHSPC and with nmCRPC and mCRPC, the incidence of any event of seizures was 0.4% in the enzalutamide group compared with 0.1% in the placebo group.
+From the pooled phase 3 studies and phase 2 studies, the incidence of seizures among the enzalutamide treated patients in the double-blind plus open label group was 0.6%.
+When adjusted for duration of exposure, the event rates of seizure remained higher in the enzalutamide-treated groups compared with the placebo groups for the phase 3 studies but not for Study 9785-CL-0335